eliumoraes/sql-review-course/I.basic/c-data_manipulation.5.md

 	('Bob', 'Smith', 'bob.smith@example.com'),
 	('Charlie', 'Brown', 'charlie.brown@example.com');
 ```
 **Hold on!**  When I tried to run this in the SQLTools extension, I got a "permission denied" error.
-It turns out that since I created the `customers` table as the `postgres` user, I need to grante the `admin` user (who I'm using in SQLTools) permission to use the sequence that generates the `customer_id` values.
+It turns out that since I created the `customers` table as the `postgres` user, I need to grant the `admin` user (who I'm using in SQLTools) permission to use the sequence that generates the `customer_id` values.
 ```
 GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO admin;
 GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public TO admin;